Moduli of holomorphic functions and logarithmically convex radial weights: Introduction

 \begin{theorem} Let $\we$ be a radial weight on $\Dbb$.
 Then the following properties are equivalent:

 \end{theorem}

 In other words, the above theorem characterizes those $\we$ for which an analog of Theorem~\ref{t_RU} holds.

-It is worth to mention the ideas behind the proof of Theorem~\ref{l_disk}.
-The implication \eqref{e_phi_2disk}$\Rightarrow$\eqref{e_logc_disk} is a corollary of Hadamard's three-circles theorem.
-To prove the reverse implication, we use a geometric construction that generates $f_1$ and $f_2$ as appropriate lacunary series.
-The construction is inspired by Borichev's work \cite{Bo98} on Fock-type spaces.
-Note that the series used in \cite{AD12, KP11, RU91} are Hadamard lacunary.
-In contrast, for rapidly growing weight functions, we obtain weakly lacunary series: the corresponding frequencies grow slower than any geometric progression.
+It is worth mentioning the ideas behind the proof of Theorem~\ref{l_disk}.
+The implication \eqref{e_phi_2disk}$\Rightarrow$\eqref{e_logc_disk} is deduced from Hadamard's three-circles theorem and properties of log-convex functions.
+To prove the reverse implication, we use a geometric construction that generates $f_1$ and $f_2$ as appropriate power series.
+The construction is based on approximation of convex functions of one real variable by piecewise linear functions.
+Similar ideas were used in Borichev's work \cite{Bo98} on Fock-type spaces.
+Note that the series used in \cite{AD12}, \cite{KP11}, \cite{RU91} are Hadamard lacunary.
+By contrast, for rapidly growing weight functions, we obtain weakly lacunary series: the corresponding frequencies grow slower than any geometric progression.

 \begin{rem} Condition \eqref{e_logc_disk} is not a growth restriction: given a weight function $v$, there exists a log-convex weight function $\we$ such that $\we(t)\ge v(t)$, $0\le t <1$.
 As mentioned above, \eqref{e_logc_disk} is a natural regularity condition. \end{rem}